sakshi13062004/Blood-Monitoring/README.md

 # About
-“Blood Point” is an android application to collect or donate blood easily.
+“Blood Monitoring” is an android application to collect or donate blood easily.
 Users who have an android phone & active internet connection can contact and start searching for a donor easily through this application.
 The purpose of this application is to help people belonging to rural areas.

 # Features
 Easy contact between blood donor and blood recipient through this android application.<br>